 The second reason why a foreigner may not say bonjour is because of distractions.
 Everything can be new and overwhelming in a busy French bakery or store.
 It’s a bit of a sensory overload at times, so when it’s your turn to order or pay, the very first rule of French conversation might go out the window.
 It’s not intentional and you don’t mean to be rude, but you’re fumbling with your coins or are so enamored by the selection of pastries behind the glass that in the moment, bonjour slips your mind.
 It happens.

 The last reason is one I’ve fallen victim to and has to do with nerves around speaking French — especially when we’re a beginner.
 Sometimes we are so focused on getting the French words correct that come after bonjour that we inadvertently skip over the easiest word of all.
 We rehearse the big phrase we want to say in our head and are so anxious to just blurt it out that bonjour doesn’t always factor into the picture.

 If you feel confident with bonjour and understand the cultural significance of bonjour meaning that it’s second nature at this point, then feel free to use merci and s’il vous plait liberally as well.
 These are polite French words to know that’ll make a good first impression.

 Tell me below in the comments, have you ever forgotten to say bonjour in France?
-What’s your experience with the magic word and French manners?
+What’s your experience with the magic French bonjour and French manners?
 What does bonjour in French mean to you?